akclifto/SER322_Team2_Db_Application/ReadMe.txt

 Please see the included Deliverable 3-Relational Model.jpeg with this submission for the Relation Model Diagram.

 Before starting the program, run the below source script in sql server.
-This will create and populate a database called "VGS", then select the database and show available tables:
+This will create and populate a database called "VGS", select the database, show its tables, and describe each for easier navigation when testing.

 	1 -  VGS_Team2_Init.sql